turgaygulmez/lights-out-vuejs/README.md

 We also need to toggle the four adjacent lights which are left, right, top and buttom lights of the selected cell.

 In order to find out which lights to toggle.
 We will use array indexes.
-Since

 ```javascript